juskk/trainingpet/README.md

 # trainingpet
-Dirty code, just a common app for practise
+Dirty code to save some time, just a common app for practice